Zash/lua-unbound/README.markdown

 * `util.lunbound`

   The module that wraps libunbound.
-Both a C version and a FFI version is available.

 * `util.dns`